 Guide on How to Applique Fabric

-Today I’m going to show you how to applique fabric.
+Today I’m going to show you how to aplique fabric.
 It’s the sweater weather season.
 That time of the year we all love to dust off sweaters and pullovers and decorate our homes with seasonal throw pillows.
 What is more fun than a unique appliqued pullover that really reflects you or a cute seasonal pillow cover with matching applique?
-Or even an applique tote to gift to a special someone in your life.
+Or even an applique tote to gift to a special someone in your life...or maybe appliqueing some pillows for your bedding.
 If that sounds like something you want to do, follow along for more information.

 Guide on How to Applique Fabric